Solrak97/Solrak97/README.md

 ### About me:
 I am currently working as a data scientist for a telecom and electrical service provider, most of my work is data modeling and exploration, ML modeling and data visualization as tools for some data analysis processes.

-There is quite a bit of data engineering work going on in my day to day, also a few moments of Data/ML-ops entangled on the development process, I love taking part on those as Im able to learn about some new stuff.
+There is quite a bit of data engineering work going on in my day to day, also a few moments of Data/ML-ops entangled on the development process, I love taking part on those as I'm able to learn about some new stuff.

 A few extra points that are not work related but I still love to talk about them: